Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 ## Closing Thought

-Resumes and job descriptions are not truth.
+Resumes and job descriptions are compressed files rather than complete truth.

-They are compressed files.

 Sometimes they are useful.
 Sometimes they are misleading.
 Sometimes they are technically valid and semantically useless.